jallen89/theia-cdm-samples/readme.md

 * Note that Linux kernel does not clearly distinguish threads from processes.
 * THEIA reports the *pid* of a *task_struct* as cid, not tgid.
+* The cmdLine field provided in the subject record represents the cmdLine of when THEIA first sees a process.
+If a process executes a new file, we provide the updated cmdLine as a property in EVENT_EXECUTE events.

+The cmdLine property provided in the subject record represents the cmdLine of when THEIA first
+sees a subject,

 FileObject
 ----------